istio/istio.io/content/docs/tasks/security/health-check/index.md

 You can enable Citadel's health checking feature to detect the failures of the Citadel CSR (Certificate Signing Request) service.
-When a failure is detected, Kubelet automatically starts the Citadel container.
+When a failure is detected, Kubelet automatically restarts the Citadel container.

 When the health checking feature is enabled, the **prober client** module in Citadel periodically checks the health status of Citadel's CSR gRPC server,